• Skip to primary navigation

 But if not, it is VERY important to fix the underlying cause before installing a new Turbocharger, to ensure the issue is not being replicated.

-We will honor warranty if install and operation conforms to warranty requirements & Terms and Conditions of Sale, as set out above, in the email you received at purchase, or found in or Warranty Documentation.
+We will honor warranty if installation and operation conforms to the warranty requirements & Terms and Conditions of Sale, as set out above, in the email you received at purchase, or found in or Warranty Documentation, and here below:

-So rest assured, if it is a manufacture defect (warranty case), your case will be dealt with in a professional manner.
+And rest assured, if it is a manufacture defect (warranty case), your case will be dealt with in a professional and timely manner.

 And it simply comes down to this: